 U.S. News ranks Children's Mercy Kansas City Hospital as #2 in Missouri as well as #3 in the Midwestern region.
 Nationally, Children’s Mercy Kansas City Hospital ranks in nine children’s specialties, including:

-What procedures do allergists perform?
+What procedures do dentists perform?

-What questions should I ask my allergist?
+What should I ask a dentist?